Indie publishing is the real deal

 - Kobo for eBook uses epub format

-- Nook Press for eBook uses epub format
+- Nook Press (Barnes & Nobel’s digital store) for eBook uses epub format

-- Apple iBook store uses epub format (you must load with a Mac)
+- Apple iBook store uses epub format (you must load with a Mac or use a third party aggregator)

-If you don’t want to load the files directly and manage the various dashboards for each distributor you can use an aggregator site:
+If you don’t want to load the files directly, or don’t want to manage the various dashboards for each distributor you can use an aggregator site:

 - Draft2Digital distributes eBook files using epub format to various stores and reader sites without any special formatting.